Kerk91/STABILITY_POC_ADG/README.md

 Your API key will look something like `whay3333a6u2`.

 For this example we will use the following ZKT v2 to communicate with the Network.
-For more information please head over to **[https://docs.stabilityprotocol.com/developers/zkt](https://docs.stabilityprotocol.com/developers/zkt)** to learn more about the parameters of the endpoint(eg. abi,to,method,id,arguments ).
+For more information please head over to **[https://docs.stabilityprotocol.com/developers/zkt](https://docs.stabilityprotocol.com/developers/zkt)** to learn more about the parameters of the endpoint (eg. abi,to,method,id,arguments).

+---

 ## Smart Contract Implementation

 `contract/FileHash.sol`.

+---

 ## Direct Enquiry/Update to the Network